Strategic Brief, Decision-Layer Architecture for Agentic AI

 09 Action surface (consumption) Persistent · consumer expands to human + agent Enterprise · build or buy

-08 Reasoning surface Codified · FDE Local but dependent
+08 Reasoning surface Codified · ALPHA Local but dependent

-07 Decision graph Codified · FDE Industry · consume
+07 Decision graph Codified · ALPHA Industry · consume

-06 Context graph Codified · FDE Industry · consume
+06 Context graph Codified · ALPHA Industry · consume

-05 Semantic layer Codified · MDS Industry · consume
+05 Semantic layer Codified · Data Services Industry · consume

-04 Knowledge graph Codified · MDS Industry · consume
+04 Knowledge graph Codified · Data Services Industry · consume

-03 Entity resolution Codified · MDS Industry · consume
+03 Entity resolution Codified · Data Services Industry · consume

-02 Ingestion + submission Transformed · DSP Enterprise · build or buy
+02 Ingestion + submission Transformed · CONNECT Enterprise · build or buy

 01 Systems of record Persistent Enterprise · build or buy

 The audience flagged that existing deployment and CX functions are weak in both legacy organizations.
-The layer-level frame is the answer: the substrate (industry-level) is where the combined entity invests deepest, because that is where scale advantage compounds.
-Enterprise-side delivery (in-house implementation, MDS support, FDE pods) is rebuilt under the Professional Services BU.
-RealPage's Hipercept-acquired Bogota MDS practice is the in-house anchor for the support function; Cherre's MDS partner network rationalizes into a tiered surround for surge and specialty coverage.
-Partner participation is appropriate at the enterprise edges (regional implementation surge capacity, jurisdiction-specific compliance, MDS surround) and explicitly inappropriate at the substrate.
+The layer-level frame is the answer: the canonical layer (industry-level) is where the combined entity invests deepest, because that is where scale advantage compounds.
+Enterprise-side delivery (in-house implementation, Data Services support, FDE pods) is rebuilt as the Platform Value Office, led by the Platform Value Office GM.
+RealPage's owned Data Services delivery centers in India and the Philippines and Cherre's Data Services partner network are integrated as a managed delivery portfolio for the support function: owned capacity handles predictable, repeatable workloads; partners handle surge, regional reach, and specialty workloads.
+The portfolio is the strategic asset, actively managed.
+Partner participation is appropriate at the enterprise edges (regional implementation surge, jurisdiction-specific compliance, specialty Data Services coverage) and explicitly inappropriate at the canonical layer.

 Medallion architecture, the shared development methodology

 The Medallion architecture defines how data is ingested, validated, and made ready for AI, in three enforced layers.
 Every client deployment follows this pattern, which ensures data quality gates are met before AI agents operate on the data.
-It is the shared methodology across Onboarding, MDS, and FDE.
+It is the shared methodology across Onboarding, Data Services, and FDE.

 Bronze Layer, Raw Ingestion